bluss/bluss.github.io/_posts/2015-10-11-stuff-the-identity-function-does.markdown

 ## id Makes Immutable Locals Mutable

-Id returns just the same thing as you pass in.
-Except it's now an rvalue, and implicitly mutable!
+`id` returns just the same thing as you pass in.
+Except it's now an rvalue, and implicitly mutable.

 {% highlight rust %}
 impl List {